CalCOFI/rCRUX/README.md

                 organism = c("1476529", "7776"), return_table = FALSE)

 # This results in 111500 blast seed returns, note the default generated 1047.
+# This assumes the user is not throttled by memory limitations

 ```
 Example output can be found [here](/examples/12S_V5F1_generated_9-21-22).